jhpyle/docassemble/_docs/functions.md

 `demand_interest` is undefined, a [`NameError`] is raised before `compute_damages()` is even called.

-The behavior of [Jinja2] might not be a problem if your function does arithmetic with the variable, calls `unicode()` on the variable or does other things with the variable that access its "value"; in those situations, an exception will be raised and **docassemble** will seek out a definition of the undefined variable.
-However, if your function uses [`try`/`except`] on the operations, this exception may not be passed on to **docassemble**.
+The behavior of Embedded DALang might not be a problem if your function does arithmetic with the variable, calls `unicode()` on the variable or does other things with the variable that access its "value"; in those situations, an exception will be raised and the Steward will seek out a definition of the undefined variable.
+However, if your function uses [`try`/`except`] on the operations, this exception may not be passed on to the Steward.

 To get around this problem, you can include the following in your module file: